 Changing your passwords would lock out the cyberthug from your accounts.
 Try to do this on a different device, if you can, so the hackers can’t see your new passwords, as that would defeat the point!

 Every new password should be strong and unique – here are some great tips for creating a strong password.
-Use a trusty tool like the CyberGhost Password Manager to help you quickly change and secure all your passwords.
+Use a trusty tool like a password manager to secure all your passwords.

 You can also set up two-factor authentication for your accounts if you haven’t already.
 It’d be better if the device that receives the OTP (one-time password) isn’t the one that’s hacked, though.

 Cybercriminals can’t do much when your phone isn’t connected to the internet.
 Even if they’ve already stolen your data, switching off the connection gives you some time to breathe and recoup.
 They can’t do anything new or keep monitoring you while your internet is off.
 They may still be able to listen in on any phone calls you make or read SMSs you send, so be careful.